content-left-bg.png

 • an adult supervisor, working under the direct supervision of a registered teacher, with demonstrated capability in teaching boxing training activities.

-• At least one adult supervisor is required to be a registered teacher with demonstrated ability to conduct the activity.
-Examples of demonstrated ability include:
+• a registered teacher with demonstrated ability to conduct the activity.
+Examples of demonstrated ability include

-• an adult supervisor, working under the direct supervision of a registered teacher, with current Level One coaching accreditation from Boxing Australia or similar.
+• an adult supervisor, working under the direct supervision of a registered teacher, with current Bronze level coaching accreditation from Boxing Australia or similar.

 Facilities and equipment